James Comey: Government surveillance oversight

 In his July 2013 FBI confirmation hearing, Comey said that the oversight mechanisms of the U.S. government have sufficient privacy protections.
-In a November 2014 New York Times Magazine article, Yale historian Beverly Gage reported that Comey keeps on his desk a copy of the FBI request to wiretap Martin Luther King Jr. "as a reminder of the bureau's capacity to do wrong".
+In a November 2014 New York Times Magazine article, Yale historian Beverly Gage reported that Comey kept on his desk a copy of the FBI request to wiretap Martin Luther King Jr. "as a reminder of the bureau's capacity to do wrong".

 In 2016, Comey and his agency were criticized for their request to Apple Inc. to install a "back door" for U.S. surveillance agencies to use.
 Former NSA and CIA director Michael Hayden stated: "Jim would like a back door available to American law enforcement in all devices globally.
 And, frankly, I think on balance that actually harms American safety and security, even though it might make Jim's job a bit easier in some specific circumstances."
 Comey, speaking at a cybersecurity conference in 2017, told the audience, "There is no such thing as absolute privacy in America; there is no place outside of judicial reach."

 Dismissal

-President Trump formally dismissed Comey on May 9, 2017, less than 4 years into his 10-year term as Director of the FBI.
+President Trump formally dismissed Comey on May 9, 2017, fewer than 4 years into his 10-year term as Director of the FBI.
 Comey first learned of his termination from television news reports that flashed on screen while he was delivering a speech to agents at the Los Angeles Field Office.
 Sources said he was surprised and caught off guard by the termination.
 Comey immediately departed for Washington, D.C., and was forced to cancel his scheduled speech that night at an FBI recruitment event.
 Trump reportedly called Deputy Director Andrew McCabe the next day, demanding to know why Comey had been allowed to fly back to Washington on an FBI jet after he had been fired.

 On May 10, Comey sent a letter to FBI staff in which he said, "I have long believed that a president can fire an FBI director for any reason, or for no reason at all.
 I'm not going to spend time on the decision or the way it was executed.
 I hope you won't either.
 It is done, and I will be fine, although I will miss you and the mission deeply."
 In the absence of a Senate-confirmed FBI director, McCabe automatically became Acting Director.